Oct 1, 2024

 Tobias and other subject matter experts knew that the underlying Script-based protocols were efficient and technically sound, despite the indexing issues in the past.
 So they continued to thoughtfully extend and refine native eCash covenants over the years, waiting for their time to shine.
 Today, with the required infrastructure in place and no other non-interactive DEX in the ecosystem, that day has finally come.

 The universal marketplace has since been deployed on eCash, constituting a global, on-chain order book of eToken offers that anyone can access to trade with.
-Right now, you can buy and sell NFT tokens via the Cashtab wallet.
-Support will soon be extended to fungible tokens as well, forming an automated environment for all sorts of tokenized assets and stablecoins to change hands permissionlessly.
+You can now buy and sell NFTs and fungible tokens through the Cashtab wallet, creating a fully automated, permissionless environment for trading all types of tokenized assets and stablecoins.

 Further Agora Use-cases